Description

 You just pay for the biggest item in your cart and then you can add alllll the other cards, prints and calendars for no extra shipping!!
 I also don’t charge extra for Rural delivery (I got you country folk, I was raised in the wop wops 😊)

-International folks, the shipping from NZ is really expensive for us (the downside of living on a beautiful island in the middle of nowhere).
-But same deal, you only pay one flat rate for the largest item, so same price for 1 art print as it is for 10… or more!
-(I mean if you want to order 1500 art prints, I will be so frikken grateful for the order I am happy to shout you the extra shipping, even if you live in Antarctica!)
+The shipping from NZ is really expensive for us (the downside of living on a beautiful island in the middle of nowhere).
+But same deal, you only pay one flat rate for the largest item.
+So, same price for 1 art print as it is for 10… or more!
+(I mean if you want to order 1500 art prints, I will be so frikken grateful for the order I am happy to shout you the extra shipping, even if you live in Antarctica!).

-I package my items as beautifully and safely as I possibly can and use as much recycled packaging as I can – I am not perfect, and am totally open to suggestions!
-I have an awesome record of items arriving perfectly and people always comment how beautiful their package was to open.
+Packaging my items as beautifully and safely as I possibly can is one of my favorite things.
+I try to use as much recycled packaging as I can.
+However, I am not perfect, and am totally open to suggestions!
+I have an awesome record of items arriving perfectly.
+People always comment how beautiful their package was to open.

 I even had an A3 print that went all the way to Italy and back (delivery address issue at the Italian end) and while the packaging was a little tatty, the art print inside was still perfect!!